 Blueberries bear indigo-colored fruits of 5–16 millimeters in diameter, with a flared crown at the end.

-The blueberry fruit, much appreciated these days in our yogurt, smoothies, and desserts, contain anthocyanins, polyphenols, and flavonoids.
+The blueberry fruit, much appreciated these days in our yogurt, smoothies, and desserts, contains anthocyanins, polyphenols, and flavonoids.
 Blueberries have the highest antioxidant capacity among common fruits and vegetables.

 Typically, blueberry bushes flower sometime in June.
 They provide thousands of flower buds each year, and each bud containing up to 16 blossoms.
 The flowers are found in clustering bunches and have a unique bell shape.